TheSkyentist/GELATO/README.md

 Results File
 -------------

 Redshift and dispersion measurements are given in km/s.
 Flux measurements are dependent on the input units of the spectrum.
+In addition, the rest amplitude (RAmp) of the Gaussian is also returned as this can be a more reliable way for computing line detection.
 If calculated, rest equivalent widths are given in Angstroms.
 If results are concatenated, errors are the standard devations on the recovered parameters from the bootstraps.
 Coefficients on the SSP continuum models are in the units of the SSP models.

 Parameter File
 -------------